How to Gain a Vocational Foothold in the Charity Sector

 Volunteer Your Time

-Before you jump feet first into a full-time role in the voluntary sector, it’s a good idea to contact your local volunteer centre to make sure this is a career path you definitely want to tread.
+Before you jump feet first into a full-time role in the voluntary sector, it’s a good idea to contact your local volunteer centre, like the Me to We, to make sure this is a career path you definitely want to tread.
 After all, leaving your current role behind without an understanding of what’s involved is likely to end badly.

 Consequently, whether it’s helping out at a local children’s club or care home, figure out how much time you can devote and what area you’re interested in.
 The result?
 Charities and organisations benefit from your time and you gain valuable experience on the road to a new career.